kcconsigo/CalendarLeapYear-JavaVersion/README.md

 # CalendarLeapYear-JavaVersion
-Developed Java version for Calendar Leap Year program as it has already Python version
+Developed Java version for Calendar Leap Year program.
+I implemented conditional statement for user's input

 To check the LeapYear